How can I pay my Ting bill?

 Of course, you can always look at your current usage, your latest bill, and your past bills.

-Ting accepts Visa, Mastercard, American Express, and Discover or you can use Amazon Payments.
+Ting accepts Visa, Mastercard, American Express, and Discover.

 If your first service with Ting is mobile service, your billing date is set when your first device is activated.
 If you're porting a number, then your billing cycle begins on the day that your port completes.